For cPanel & WHM 11.48

 SIGUSR1 (graceful restart) signal every ten minutes so that it can rotate logs and process statistics.

 How can I add or remove support for features like PHP or Java server pages to my Apache webserver?

 EasyApache adds or removes support for features from the Apache webserver.

 - You can access EasyApache through WHM's EasyApache (Apache Update) interface (Home >> Software >> EasyApache (Apache Update)).

 - You can also run EasyApache from the command line with the

 Why does Apache crash with this error: [notice] child pid x exit signal File size limit exceeded (25) ?

 This usually means that a log file has grown too large for the system (generally 2 GB).
 To address this issue, run the

 If you have extremely large or active sites that reach this limit quickly, you may wish to upgrade to a 64-bit OS, which increases your site's maximum file size to 4 TB.
-You may also wish to disable logging for that site.
-If you disable logging, you will gain a small performance increase and avoid this error.
+You may also wish to disable logging for that site altogether.
+If you disable logging, you will gain a small speed increase and avoid this error.

 If you disable logging, you cannot generate statistics for the domain.